UPDATED: 2:30 p.m. ET, Jan. 26, 2022

 The Times continued, “Colleagues describe her as meticulous, hewing to the precise text of laws and ruling as narrowly as possible out of concern that a result in one case could have unintended consequences in another.”

 UC Berkley law school dean Erwin Chemerinsky described her as “more conservative” in criminal cases than fellow Democrat California Supreme Court justices Tino Cuellar and Goodwin Liu.
 However, she has leaned more to the left when it comes to certain issues.
 For example, Cuellar wrote a majority decision upholding a death penalty verdict and sentence, however, Kruger dissented.
-Both Biden and Sanders oppose the death penalty.
+Biden opposes the death penalty.

 Kruger also spent several years as a lawyer in the U.S. solicitor general’s office, representing the views of the Obama administration in criminal and civil cases before the U.S. Supreme Court.
-Such a background could align her more with Biden than Sanders.
+Such a background could align her with Biden.

 This NYU Law professor is a leading expert in constitutional law, family law and reproductive rights and justice.
 Her research has made an impactful contribution to the study of legal regulations on intimate life, encompassing topics like the regulation of sex and sexuality, marriage and its alternatives, the legal recognition of caregiving and reproductive rights and justice.

 She has spoken about and advocated for reproductive justice and LGBT rights from a legal perspective throughout interviews and articles.
 She also opposed alleged sexual harasser and voter suppressor Brett Kavanaugh‘s appointment to the Supreme Court, saying his confirmation would “threaten people’s ability to make fundamental personal decisions, including whether to have an abortion.”

 Having someone like this in the Supreme Court could help challenge the mostly conservative line-up.